OpenNebula/docs/source/open_cluster_deployment/lxc_node/lxc_driver.rst

 Storage
 ================================================================================

 LXC containers need a root file system image in order to boot.
-This images can be downloaded directly to OpenNebula from `Docker Hub <https://hub.docker.com/>`__, `Linux Containers <https://uk.images.linuxcontainers.org/>`__ and `Turnkey Linux <https://www.turnkeylinux.org/>`__ Marketplaces.
-Check :ref:`Public Marketplaces <public_marketplaces>` chapter for more information.
+This image can be downloaded directly to OpenNebula from `Docker Hub <https://hub.docker.com/>`__, `Linux Containers <https://uk.images.linuxcontainers.org/>`__ and `Turnkey Linux <https://www.turnkeylinux.org/>`__ Marketplaces.
+Check the :ref:`Public Marketplaces <public_marketplaces>` chapter for more information.

-.. note:: Custom images can also be created by using common linux tools like ``mkfs`` command for creating the file system and ``dd`` for copying and existing file system inside the new one.
+.. note:: Custom images can also be created by using common linux tools like the ``mkfs`` command for creating the file system and ``dd`` for copying an existing file system inside the new one.

 Networking
 ================================================================================